 With its old fishing houses and colorful wooden balconies hanging over the sea, Little Venice is Mykonos’ most alluring place to watch the sunset with a cocktail in hand.

-Great weather and clear blue seas, along with 20,000 kilometers of dazzling coastline make Greece a paradise for watersports enthusiasts.
-Kos, Naxos, and Rhodes are perfect for windsurfing; Santorini and Mykonos offer wonderful diving opportunities; and Corfu has everything from waterskiing to spectacular sailing.
+Great weather and clear blue seas, along with 20,000 kilometers of dazzling coastline, make Greece one of the best countries out there for aquatic activities.
+Kos, Naxos, and Rhodes are perfect for windsurfing; Santorini and Mykonos offer wonderful diving opportunities; and Corfu is a paradise for water sports fans, with everything from water skiing to spectacular sailing.

 The largest of the Greek islands offers an intriguing mix of beaches, history, and ancient treasures.
 Nevertheless, Crete is known as the home of Europe’s first civilization, and its culture is so unique, it almost feels like a different country.